In-Vitro Fertilization (IVF)

 4. Fertilization:

-The eggs and sperm are mixed and kept in an incubator overnight for fertilization.
-If this process doesn’t work, your healthcare provider will inject individual sperm cells into mature eggs.
+The eggs and sperm mixed and kept in an incubator overnight for fertilization.
+If this process doesn’t work, your healthcare provider inject individual sperm cells into mature eggs.
 Sometimes, the doctors let the embryo grow in the incubator until a sample can be collected for chromosomal abnormality testing.
 This mitigates the risk of the parents passing genetic disease to their children.

 5. Implantation:

 After fertilization, one or more embryos will be implanted into your uterus.
 This is done through a long and thin tube called a catheter.
-It’s inserted into your cervix through the vagina, and the developed embryos are transferred to your uterus.
+It’s inserted into your cervix through the vagina, and the developed embryos transferred to your uterus.
 The embryos can take up to a week to attach to the uterine lining.

 6. Pregnancy Testing:

 You can take a pregnancy test at home 12 days after egg retrieval.
-If you are tested positive, you will be referred to a gynecologist for further instructions.
+If you tested positive, you will be referred to a gynecologist for further instructions.
 If the test results are negative, you can schedule another IVF cycle.

 Understanding IVF Injections